Allisonius/allisonius.github.io/_pages/broaderimpacts.md

 ## Undergraduate Mentorships
 * **AMIE Design Challenge at BEYA 2019:** Mentoring 6 undergraduate students as they develop a student-led solution for a student identified problem in the healthcare sector.
 If you are attending BEYA 2019, come check out the remarkable work these students designed and prototyped.
 (Industry sponsor: NetApp).
 * **AutoDrive Challenge:** Mentoring 3 undergraduate students across the mapping and functional safety challenges.
-The AutoDrive challenge is an applied research project where the students gradually work towards building a self-driving car over a 3 year time peiod.
+The AutoDrive challenge is an applied research project where the students gradually work towards building a self-driving car over a 3 year time period.
 This experience exposes undergraduate students to graduate students, industry collaboration, and the bridge between industry and research.

 ---